This is the multi-page printable view of this section. Click here to print.

 Sidero (“Iron” in Greek) is a project created by the Talos Systems team.
 The goal of this project is to provide lightweight, composable tools that can be used to create bare-metal Talos + Kubernetes clusters.
 These tools are built around the Cluster API project.
 Sidero is also a subproject of Talos Systems’ Arges project, which will publish known-good versions of these components (along with others) with each release.

-Sidero is currently made up of two components:
+Sidero is made currently made up of three components:

-- Metal Controller Manager: Provides custom resources and controllers for managing the lifecycle of metal machines, iPXE server, metadata service, and gRPC API service
+- Metal Controller Manager: Provides custom resources and controllers for managing the lifecycle of metal machines

 - Cluster API Provider Sidero (CAPS): A Cluster API infrastructure provider that makes use of the pieces above to spin up Kubernetes clusters